 Tip#3: Study the labels

 It’s simple to compare the energy efficiency of vinyl windows just by looking at their labels.
 Once you get used to the ratings, you will start to see the differences and you will be able to judge which windows are better in terms of energy efficiency.
-You will want to know values that are good for U-Factor, Solar Heat Gain Coefficient, Visible Light Transmittance, and Condensation Resistance, among possible others.
+You will want to know values that are good for U-Factor, Solar Heat Gain Coefficient, Visible Light Transmittance, and Condensation Resistance, among other possible others.

 Tip#4: Go with the Star